Peggy Somerville: Adult life

 In her adult life Somerville continued to paint and, during the early 1960s, she moved to Middleton, near Westleton in Suffolk.
-From here she made frequent excursions to the coast nearby, particularly to her beloved Aldeburgh.
-An archetypal British Impressionist who made Suffolk her home, protecting and developing the fresh, unpretentious vision she had made her own, and was able to continue to paint the things she loved: sunlight, landscapes, flowers and her family.
+From here she made frequent excursions to the coast nearby, particularly Aldeburgh.
+An archetypal British Impressionist who made Suffolk her home and was able to continue to paint the things she loved: sunlight, landscapes, flowers and her family.

 While in many ways she can be seen as continuing the tradition from Gainsborough, through Constable and Thomas Churchyard, to Wilson Steer, she was also deeply indebted to the French Impressionists, especially Bonnard.
 From 1964 until her early death she lived and worked in Suffolk painting vigorous oils, watercolours and pastels, her Aldeburgh paintings showing a rare sensuality and sensitivity.

 After her early fame, her national reputation declined until she was rediscovered by art historian Stephen Reiss during the period he was managing the Aldeburgh Festival.
 Somerville is now recognised as one of the most interesting of the later British impressionists.

 She died on 29 June 1975, after suffering from cancer.

 Norfolk Museums Service holds a number of her works.